junchen14/junchen14.github.io/_pages/cv.md

 Internship experience
 ======
-* Chinese Academy of Science Intenrship August-November 2017
+* Chinese Academy of Science Internship August-November 2017
 * Visiting Scholar in University of Birmingham and University of Cambridge in June-September 2019